 Throughout my life, I’ve worked primarily within industries in which my work is put on public display.
 As a columnist, a painter, a designer, a web develop, a blogger, and an author, everything I’ve done is out in the world with my name on it.
 Like a street-level billboard with a face on it attracts Sharpie-drawn Hitler mustaches, my work, by its nature, has always attracted critique.

 This is both boon and bane.
 It’s a good thing, sometimes, because the right critique at the right time can lead to improvement.
-Something I wasn’t seeing because I was too close to the work being done, or something I never would have thought of because it derived from a perspective different from my own.
+Something I wasn’t seeing because I was too close to the work being done, or something I never would have thought of because it was derived from a perspective different from my own.

 On the other hand, day-ruining feedback is common, and you either have to develop thick skin to deal with it, embrace the hurt and try to channel it into something useful, or avoid all feedback, hoping there isn’t any glimmer of helpfulness in your book reviews or online commentary that will go unnoticed, lost in a sea of mean-spiritedness and disdain.